scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Poisoned Claws.*** *Melee Attack:* 5 AP, 4/1/1/0/0</br>On hit deals 1/0 in slashing damage.
+***Poisoned Claws.*** *Melee Attack:* 5 AP, 4/1/1/0/0 - On hit deals 1/0 in slashing damage.
 On a critical the creature takes 0/3 in poison damage and gains Poison 2.

-***Chomp.*** *Melee Attack, Once per turn:* 5 AP, 4/2/1/0/0</br>On hit deals 2/1 in piercing damage.
+***Chomp.*** *Melee Attack, Once per turn:* 5 AP, 4/2/1/0/0 - On hit deals 2/1 in piercing damage.
 If the creature is medium or smaller it is also grappled by the Stalker.
 ___

 #### Giant Eagle